dwyl/learn-tape/front-end-with-tape.md

 const DOM = new JSDOM(html);
 ```

-Next we declare a global variable, node is a little different to the browser,
+Next we declare a global variable.
+Node is a little different to the browser:
 if we want something to be in the global scope (as in, available in other files
 whilst they are being processed by 'require') then we need to specifically
 declare that.
 We do this with the 'document' from the DOM we just created